yanis7774/Open-GameFi/stellar-pack/stellar-backend/README.md

 # Colyseus Backend for Open GameFi App

 This guide explains the structure and functionality of the Colyseus backend for the Open GameFi app.
+You can follow this [Medium Guide](https://opengamefi.medium.com/c6bbb65c473b) as an instruction too.

 ## Table of Contents
 1. [Base Structure](#base-structure)